-Generally, for any taxable year in which 75% or more of our gross income is passive income, or at least 50% of the average percentage of our assets (as determined under applicable Treasury Regulations, which may be determined in part by the market value of our common shares, which is subject to change) are held for the production of, or produce, passive income, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
-Based on our gross income and gross assets, we are deemed a PFIC for the taxable year ended December 31, 2023 and may be a PFIC for subsequent taxable years.
-Our status as a PFIC is a fact-intensive determination made on an annual basis, and we cannot provide any assurance regarding our PFIC status for the current taxable year or future taxable years.
+Generally, for any taxable year in which 75% or more of our gross income is passive income, or at least 50% of the quarterly average percentage of our assets (as determined under applicable Treasury Regulations) are held for the production of, or produce, passive income, we would be characterized as a PFIC, for U.S. federal income tax purposes.
+For PFIC testing purposes, a range of factors can affect the determination including the market price of our common shares and how we spend or otherwise hold our cash.
+Thus, our status as a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretation.
+In addition, a company's PFIC status can be made only after the end of each taxable year.
+Accordingly, we cannot provide any assurance regarding our PFIC status for the current taxable year or future taxable years.

-If we are a PFIC for any year, U.S. holders of our common shares may suffer adverse tax consequences.
-Gains realized by non-corporate U.S. holders on the sale of our common shares would be taxed as ordinary income, rather than as capital gain, and the preferential tax rate applicable to dividends received on our common shares would be lost.
+If we are a PFIC for any year in which a U.S. investor hold our shares, such U.S. holders of our common shares may suffer adverse tax consequences including in years after we cease to be classified as a PFIC.
+Gains realized by such U.S. holders on the sale of our common shares would be taxed as ordinary income, rather than as capital gain, and the preferential tax rate applicable to dividends received on our common shares would be lost.
 Interest charges would also be added to taxes on gains and dividends realized by all U.S. holders.
 U.S. holders should consult their own tax advisors with respect to their particular circumstances.